Health & Safety

 - We will record a telephone number and name on arrival at an event for track and trace purposes.

-As an education organisation we are allowed by law to run workshops of up to 30 people.
-However, we prefer to run smaller workshop groups usually between 5 to 12 people, depending on the type of workshop or training course we are delivering and the space and number of staff that we have available.
+As an education organisation we are allowed by law to run workshops.
+We prefer to run small workshop groups usually between 5 to 15 people, depending on the type of workshop or training course we are delivering and the space and number of staff that we have available.